MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 - For help with enabling your GitHub Copilot subscription in Visual Studio Code, paste the following URL into a browser's site navigation bar: <a href="https://go.microsoft.com/fwlink/?linkid=2320158" target="_blank">Enable GitHub Copilot within Visual Studio Code</a>.

-### Verify and install required tools
+### Verify or install required tools

-1. Verify Python 3.11 or later is installed:

-    Spec Kit's CLI tool is Python-based and requires Python 3.11+.

-    ```powershell
-    python --version
-    ```

-    Expected output: `Python 3.11.0` or higher

-    If you need to install Python, download from [python.org](https://www.python.org/downloads/) or use your organization's software distribution system.

-1. Verify Git 2.48 or later is installed:
+1. Verify that Git 2.48 or later is installed:

     ```powershell
     git --version